utdiscant/winemaster/replit.md

 **Text-to-Map Visual Enhancements (November 22, 2025):**
 - **Center Marker:** Added green pin marker at the centroid of correct regions for text-to-map questions
   - Makes it easier to locate the correct region on the map after answering
-  - Uses `getPolygonCentroid()` utility to calculate center point from polygon vertices
+  - Uses `getPolygonCentroid()` utility to calculate bounds center from all coordinates
   - Green marker rendered using CSS hue-rotate filter on default Leaflet marker
 - **Automatic Zoom/Center:** Map automatically fits to show both user's click and correct region when answer is revealed
   - Uses `getBoundsForPolygonAndPoint()` utility to calculate bounds including all polygon vertices plus user's clicked point